-8) External Drive Status (space remaining/record ready)
+10) External Media Space Status (space remaining/record ready)

+If a drive is not attached the indicator shows dashed lines.
 Bar graph indicates amount of record time remaining on the external FireWire volume.
 Numbers show time in hours and minutes based on the presently selected number of record tracks, sample frequency, bit rate, and file type.
-An asterisk next to any of the available drives indicates that it is selected as a destination for recorded audio.

-9) Internal Hard Drive Status (space remaining/record ready)
+Internal Hard Drive Status (space remaining/record ready)